 Client Services provides a range of claims processing and support services to Senators, Members, their employees and former Parliamentarians:

 - provision of human resource services, payments made to and on behalf of Parliamentarians and their employees in accordance with the entitlements framework;

-- management of associated IT support systems; and
+- management of associated IT support systems;

-The Reporting team manages the requirement for transparency and accountability of the entitlement framework by providing accurate and timely reporting on Parliamentary entitlements, including the six monthly Parliamentary entitlements expenditure reports, monthly management budget reports and the Members of Parliament (Staff) Act 1984 annual report.
+- manages the requirement for transparency and accountability of the entitlement framework by providing accurate and timely reporting on Parliamentary entitlements, including the six monthly Parliamentary entitlements expenditure reports, monthly management budget reports and the Members of Parliament (Staff) Act 1984 annual report.
 All reports are published on the Finance website.

-Assistant secretary: Jason Ford
+Assistant Secretary: Jason Ford

 Phone: (02) 6280 1001

 COMCAR assists in delivering an efficiently functioning Parliament through the provision of high quality, secure and confidential car-with-driver services to a broad range of entitled clients, including the Governor-General, the Prime Minister, other Office Holders, Senators and Members and Members of the Federal Judiciary.

 COMCAR provides ground transport and associated services to visiting Guests of Government such as Royalty, Heads of State, Heads of Government and other foreign dignitaries.
 COMCAR frequently delivers ground transportation services to major international events hosted in Australia, such as the Commonwealth Heads of Government Meeting (CHOGM) and Ministerial forums.